-Have you ever come home to find shredded cushions, scratched-up furniture, or a mysteriously empty snack bowl on the floor?
+Have you ever returned residential to discover a unexpectedly cleansed snack bowl on the floor, torn cushions, or scarred furniture?
 You’re not alone.
-Many pet owners face behavior challenges and wonder: “Is my pet misbehaving, or is something deeper going on?”
+When their pet exhibits problematic behavior, many pet owners ask themselves, “Is my pet misbehaving, or is there anything more serious going on?”

 The answer often lies in pet boredom signs — subtle and not-so-subtle cues that your dog or cat isn’t getting the stimulation they need.
 This blog will help you decode your pet’s behavior, tell the difference between boredom and true misbehavior, and give you solutions to bring harmony back to your home.